Grading &

 Grade Level 4

-Grade Level 4 (G4®) is the lowest level of achievement when awarded to any application, platform, compute, ITI, SFI, Site, or Topology layers.
-G4 represents the highest levels of risk, the highest acceptable level of insecurities, inefficiencies, vulnerabilities, and chances of failure.
+Grade Level 4 (G4®) is the lowest level of achievement when awarded to any Application, Platform, Compute, ITI, SFI, Site, or Topology layers.
+G4® represents the highest allowable levels of risk, the highest acceptable level of insecurities, inefficiencies, vulnerabilities, and chances of failure.

 Related Insights